Daisy Bates (author): Beginning of anthropological career: 1904 to 1914

 On 9 April they boarded a steamer together and returned to Perth.
 Brown requested the government to extend Bates's employment for six months but two months were granted.
 Brown continued researching north of Carnarvon and Bates continued hers in Meekatharra and Peak Hill, where she spoke with Wajarri people.
 When her appointment ended in June, Brown retained her services as a researcher.
 She applied for the position of Protector in the newly created Northern Territory (Note: It was separated from South Australia on 1 January 1911.) and as a Travelling Inspector in July.
 She was rejected on the grounds that she did not have the necessary medical qualifications.
 Bates travelled to Katanning in mid-July, where she and a doctor aided Noongar people infected with measles.
 She wrote an article for the Western Mail and The West Australian on this experience.

 By October, Bates's work for Brown was complete and they returned to Perth.
 Brown renegotiated his agreement with the government so that he was no longer required to publish Bates's manuscript.
 Bates then spent some time on Rottnest Island, which was being used as a holiday camping destination and as a forced labour prison for Aboriginal people.
 (Note: While it had officially closed in 1904, it "continued to operate as a forced labour camp for Aboriginal prisoners until 1931.")
 She left in February 1912.

 Brown returned his (often critically annotated) copy sometime in 1912.
 (Note: This being after Bates had written to him in April.)
 Bates then submitted her manuscript to the State Government for publication but the recently elected Premier John Scaddan returned it to her (also in 1912) to publish at her own expense.
 In June she advertised the leaseholds for her cattle station, Glen Carrick, for the amount required to publish.
 Andrew Lang, who had been helping Bates edit her manuscript, suffered a fatal stroke on 20 July 1912.

 In November, Bates was gazetted as an honorary Protector in the remote Eucla district until 31 December 1913.
 This was an unpaid position.
 That same month she left for Eucla via steamer from Albany.
 She met a Miss Beatrice Raine and Mr Raine (brother and sister) somewhere before reaching Albany and the group proceeded to travel together.
-From Eucla they travelled 190 km east, aboard a camel buggy, to Nullabor Plains Station which covered 1,000 sqmi and which Mr Raine managed.
+From Eucla they travelled 190 km east, aboard a camel buggy, to Nullarbor Plains Station which covered 1,000 sqmi and which Mr Raine managed.
 She stayed at the station until October 1913, leaving as Mr Raine's employment was about to end.

 She returned to Eucla and began to build trust with the Mirning people living there.
 Camping far outside of town, de Vries says that Bates "overcame loneliness by keeping herself busy and befriending the Aborigines she interviewed."
 De Vries also says that: